0sps/sullivan.mx/_posts/2026-04-01-Gavin-grier-stalker.md

   <figcaption>The group chat from summer 2024.
 This is when Gavin was added to a chat with me, my roommate, and our friends.</figcaption>
 </figure>

 A few weeks after that night, Gavin told me he wanted something serious.
 I told him I did not feel a romantic connection and was not interested in pursuing that.
-I suggested keeping things casual, and he said no, that he would rather not talk.
+I suggested keeping things casual, and he said no, that he would rather we not talk.
+I said that was fine.

 The last real conversation we had that summer was in July.
 I mentioned that I was helping my parents move before a family trip to Europe, so we'd be cancelling the trip.
 He made an extremely disrespectful comment about my parents, so I called him out for it and he left me on opened.